-A Renaissance building of the 16th century, that underwent remodellation works in the 18th century according to plans by Nicolau Nasoni.
-Inside the temple, a special note to some of the most important golden carvings by baroque artists in the north of the country.
-A special note also to its two bell towers, the main door decorated by a medalion with a shell, and the two lateral niches of statues of Saint Peter and Saint Paul.
-Inside, one can find the golden carved high altar that has a niche with the image of Christ on the cross, the most ancient in the country, from the 12th/13th centuries.
+It is a Renaissance example from the 16th century, which was remodeled in the 18th century by Nicolau Nasoni.
+Inside the temple, some of the most important panels of golden carvings by baroque artists from the north of the country stand out.
+They stand out for the two bell towers, the main door decorated with a medallion, in which a shell is inserted, and the two lateral niches with the statues of São Pedro and São Paulo.
+Inside, the gaze is fixed on the main altar with golden carvings, which in the central part includes a niche with an image of the crucified Christ, the oldest existing in the country, attributed to the 12th/13th centuries.

 Rua Silva Cunha, 107

 - wednesday: 09:00-16:30

 - thursday: 09:00-19:00

 - sunday: 09:00-12:30

 Monuments near Igreja do Bom Jesus de Matosinhos

 Busto de António Nobre

 A tribute monument to António Nobre, the famous Portuguese poet.

 Capela de Santana